intave/documentation/mechanics/checks-09-physics.md

 ### Issues
 Although the physics check is Intave's most accurate, the sheer amount of data processed can cause problems.<br>
-Given a hundred million movements, a false positive rate of just 0.01%^[This average was measured over a period of several weeks on a subserver on GommeHD.net with 350 concurrent players at peak times.] (five immediately consecutive false positives per player per hour) would still result in ten thousand false positives.<br>
+Given a hundred million movements, a false positive rate of just 0.01%^[This average was measured over a period of several weeks on a subserver on GommeHD.net with 350 concurrent players at peak times.] (five immediately consecutive false positives per player per hour) would still result in ten thousand false positives overall.<br>

 To combat the impact of this issue, the mitigation/setback system needs to operate as smoothly as possible, for the player himself and others.
-In fact, other players shouldn't be able to differentiate a player moving normally and him/her trying to fly.<br>
+The mitigation system is designed so that other players shouldn't be able to differentiate a player moving normally and him/her trying to fly.<br>
 To ensure a setback/mitigation feels smooth to the player too, we apply the expected motion as velocity, additional to the rotationless teleport.

 ::: warning